Lex-Col/Volition-Protocol/README.md

 ### Phase 1: Inception (The Anchor - One-Time Setup)
 The Human Architect and the **Primary State-Controller (PSC)** establish the baseline.
 This defines the project intent, foundational logic, and hardware-level constraints (e.g., ARMv9-A CCA).
 This phase occurs once to set the "North Star" of the project.

-### Phase 2: The Forge (Parallel Blind Audits - RECURSIVE)
+### Phase 2: The Forge (Parallel or Synced Audits - RECURSIVE)
 The current draft is broadcasted to a user-selected pool of **Adversarial Nodes (SANs)**.
+- **The Coverage Sync:** The Architect can toggle between **Stealth** (Independent) or **Synced** (Collaborative) auditing.
+    - **Stealth:** Nodes are blind to other critiques to prevent shared hallucinations.
+    - **Synced:** Nodes are provided with existing critiques to ensure **Zero-Redundancy**.
+This forces the models to identify "Negative Space"—logic paths that haven't been audited yet—ensuring conducive, full-spectrum coverage.
-- **Architect-Governed Depth:** The user dictates the quantity and range of the AI Viewboard based on current logic friction.
+- **Architect-Governed Depth:** The user dictates the quantity and range of the AI Viewboard.
-- **Blind Auditing:** Each node conducts a parallel, independent critique without seeing the outputs of other nodes.

 ### Phase 3: Synthesis (The Human Constant - RECURSIVE)
 The Architect and the Anchor (PSC) review the full transcripts from The Forge.
 - **Refinement:** The architect identifies valid critiques, discards hallucinations, and manually adjusts the architecture.
 - **The Forge Loop:** The architect chooses whether to initiate a new iteration or exit the loop.
-If the logic isn't "Ironclad," the refined draft is returned to **Phase 2**.
+If the logic isn't "Ironclad," the refined draft is returned to Phase 2.

 ### Phase 4: Implementation (The Green Light)
-The architect exits the loop only when they are content that the Forge has reached **Stochastic Parity**—where adversarial nodes stop identifying new structural flaws.
-The architect then engages the green light for deployment.
+The architect exits the loop only when they are content that the Forge has reached **Stochastic Parity**—the state where adversarial nodes, even with Synced Coverage, can no longer identify new structural flaws.

 ---